AITA for putting an outside lock on my bathroom to prevent my wife from using it?

 ‘AITA for putting an outside lock on my bathroom to prevent my wife from using it?’

-Subscribe to Our Newsletter
+Subscribe to our Newsletter

 His attempts at civil communication failed, leading him to take unilateral action by installing a lock, which escalated the emotional tension between them.

-The core question is whether the husband was justified in installing a private lock on a shared bathroom space to enforce a hygiene standard when direct communication failed, or if this action fundamentally violated the trust and shared ownership of their new home?
+The core question is whether the husband was justified in installing a private lock on a shared bathroom space to enforce a hygiene standard when direct communication failed, or if this action fundamentally v***ated the trust and shared ownership of their new home?